-For this reason, a recovering addict who is in the process of receiving long-term treatment and therapy for overcoming his or her addiction to a particular physical substance, or to aharam activity, has to practice daily istighfar (seeking Allah’s forgiveness) for still dabbling into the haram substance or activity, because he still has to consider this to be a sin and a transgression of Allah’s commands.
+For this reason, a recovering addict who is in the process of receiving long-term treatment and therapy for overcoming his or her addiction to a particular physical substance, or to a haram activity, has to practice daily istighfar (seeking Allah’s forgiveness).

-This istighfar can be in the form of spoken words (viz. the dua’s that the Prophet, peace be upon him, has prescribed), giving charity, and praying two units of nafl salah every day to seek Allah’s forgiveness.
+This istighfar can be in the form of spoken words (viz. the du’aa’s that the Prophet, peace be upon him, has prescribed), giving charity, and praying two units of nafl salah (extra prayers) every day to seek Allah’s forgiveness.

 I hope that the above advice is of help to you.